 Mind Workplace Wellbeing Programme

 We are proud to be one of the first legal organisations to sign up to the Mind Workplace Wellbeing Index to benchmark what we do to promote mental health support and wellbeing at Matrix.
 In 2019, Matrix were awarded Silver in the Index, the award demonstrates that we have successfully embedded mental health into our policies and practices, utilised a variety of best practice approaches and demonstrated a long-term, in-depth commitment to staff mental health.

 FreeBar is a network for everyone at the Bar who believes in equality for LGBT+ individuals and for all those who work at the Bar – whether you are a member, trainee, member of staff, member of the judiciary, or a person who works with members of the Bar.
 If you would like more information, please email email@example.com.

 Disability and accessibility at Matrix

 Matrix’s premises are compliant with the Disability Discrimination Act and we are very willing to make any reasonable adjustments you may need when visiting us; please contact our Equality and Diversity Officers Sarah Hannett and Raj Desai.

 Promoting gender equality

 Matrix is dedicated to the promotion and advancement of women both in the workplace, and specifically at the Bar.
 We regularly host events that tackle issues facing women across different backgrounds and across the world.
-If you are interested in signing up, please email through our mailing list.
+If you are interested in signing up, please click here to sign up to our mailing list.
 Matrix has an internal women’s network for both members and staff to discuss gender issues.
 Our members have also commented on gender issues facing the Bar and the judiciary in the media.